Hitham2496/Hitham2496.github.io/_pages/presentations.md

 This meant **adapting** the material of my research and being decisive in the **selection** of pertinent details when **communicating the complex science** that my research concerned and responding to questions.

-This was my first foray into presenting the results of my research as a PhD student was an invaluable learning experience.
+This was my first foray into presenting the results of my research as a Ph.D. student was an invaluable learning experience.

 The feedback I received from the convener (Prof. Elisabeth Archibald, then principal of St. Cuthbert's Society) and the audience was **overwhelmingly positive**, with everyone leaving the session with a clear impression of the relevant aspects of my research.